 SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY SINCLAIR STAMMERS / SCIENCE PHOTO LIBRARY

-HIV- blood test by HLA typing.
-Fluorescent light micrograph view of human white blood cells testing HIV negative, in a "Human Leucocyte Antigen" (HLA) blood-typing test.
+HIV+ blood test by HLA typing.
+Fluorescent light micrograph view of human white blood cells testing HIV-positive, in a "Human Leucocyte Antigen" (HLA) blood-typing test.
 HIV (Human Immunodeficiency Virus) is the virus which causes AIDS.
-Here, a patient's "leucocyte" white blood cells are coated on small glass beads.
-An HIV-negative result is obtained when cells on the beads fluoresce green.
-These are intact "live" cells representing no antibody-antigen being active, and no HIV antigen found in the patient's blood.
-The HLA test (called a complement-fixation test) can, when HIV positive, tell the severity of infection by the strength of the antibody-antigen reaction.
+Here, a patient's "leucocyte" white blood cells are coated on small orange glass beads.
+An HIV-positive result is obtained when cells on the beads do not fluoresce green, but instead die.
+The cells die when an antibody-antigen complex is active because the patient's blood sample contains antigens from the HIV virus.
+The HLA test (called a complement- fixation test) can tell the severity of infection by the strength of the antibody-antigen reaction.

 Model release not required.
 Property release not required.